 An annual operating plan is a prized document – it’s the blueprint for building your organisation in any given year.
 You wouldn’t build a house without architectural drawings.
-Unfortunately, many SME CEOs run their organisations with only a sketch of what they are building.
+Unfortunately, some CEOs run their organisations with only a sketch of what they are building.

 This guide is aimed at CEOs of commercial and not-for-profit organisations with revenues between $1M and $40M and a functioning management/leadership team (i.e., 3+ managers) who don’t have a strong track record of strategic/operational planning.
 If your organisation is smaller, absorb the principles and scale down the process to suit your resources.

 Like many CEOs, I have run an annual planning exercise with suboptimal results.
 In my early days, it was horrible – rushed preparation, lack of alignment, personal agendas at the board table, weak commitment, lack of diverse thinking – and I tried to create, run and contribute all at the same time!
 The outcome was frustrating and poor.